openstack-archive/tripleo-incubator/devtest.md

         sed -i "s/\"user\": \"stack\",/\"user\": \"`whoami`\",/" config.json

         cd $TRIPLEO_ROOT/incubator/
-        scripts/boot-elements boot-stack -o bootstrap
+        scripts/boot-elements boot-stack -o seed

-   Your SSH pub key has been copied to the resulting 'bootstrap' VMs root user.
+   Your SSH pub key has been copied to the resulting 'seed' VMs root user.
 It has been started by the boot-elements script, and can be logged into at this point.

-   The IP address of the VM is printed out at the end of boot-elements.
+   The IP address of the VM is printed out at the end of boot-elements, or you can use the get-vm-ip script:

+        SEED_IP=`scripts/get-vm-ip seed`

-1. Get the IP of your 'bootstrap' VM
+1. Mask the SEED_IP out of your proxy settings

-        BOOTSTRAP_IP=`scripts/get-vm-ip bootstrap`
+        export no_proxy=$no_proxy,$SEED_IP

-   If you downloaded a pre-built bootstrap image you will need to log into it and customise the configuration with in it.
+1. If you downloaded a pre-built seed image you will need to log into it and customise the configuration with in it.
 See footnote [1].)

 1. Create some 'baremetal' node(s) out of KVM virtual machines.